genestack/user-docs/docs/user-guide/quick-start/contributor-api.md

 1. **Upload your data files**, such as study metadata, sample metadata, and experimental data, corresponding to an entity (e.g., TSV file with sample attributes).
 2. **Link the corresponding entities together** (e.g., link sample data to the corresponding study).

-!!! warning "If you upload your file without linking it, it won’t appear in the ODM interface but will be accessible via API."
+    * !!! warning "If you upload your file without linking it, it won’t appear in the ODM interface but will be accessible via API."

-The ODM Model includes two additional entities to describe experimental design: **Libraries and Preparations**.
+3. The ODM Model includes two additional entities to describe experimental design: **Libraries and Preparations**.
 Both Libraries and Preparations can be linked to Samples and can be utilized as sample grouping entities.
 **DataFrames**, which contain experimental data such as gene expression and flow cytometry, can be linked to Samples, but only expression data can be linked to Preparations and Libraries.
+4. Additionally, the ODM provides the capability to import and link a **cross-reference (xref) mapping file**.
+This allows you to look up genes for a given set of transcripts and vice versa.
+Mappings are associated with expression data files, but if desired all mapping files can be queried to return all mappings.
+Currently all mapping file operations are carried out via API.
+For more information please check [Cross-reference Mapping page](../doc-odm-user-guide/xref-mapping.md).

 ![Data Model](quick-start-images/data-model-linking.png)